Roger Lane-Nott: Early life

 Lane-Nott received his early formal education at Pangbourne College and the Britannia Royal Naval College.

 Military career

 He joined the Royal Navy in 1963.
 He was appointed Commanding Officer the submarine HMS Walrus in 1974, of the submarine HMS Swiftsure in 1976, and of the submarine HMS Splendid in 1979.
 As Commander of HMS Splendid he saw action during the Falklands War.
-He went on to be Commander of the 3rd Submarine Squadron in 1983, Assistant Director of Defence Concepts at the Ministry of Defence in 1986 and Commanding Officer of the frigate HMS Coventry as well as Captain of the 1st Frigate Squadron in 1990.
+He went on to be Commander of the 3rd Submarine Squadron in 1983.
+After promotion to captain on 30 June 1985. he was appointed Assistant Director of Defence Concepts at the Ministry of Defence in 1986, then Commanding Officer of the frigate HMS Coventry as well as Captain of the 1st Frigate Squadron in 1990.

 Lane-Nott was Senior Naval Officer Middle East during the latter stages of the Gulf War.
 After that he became Chief of Staff, Submarines in 1992 and Commander Operations and Flag Officer Submarines in 1993 before retiring from the Royal Navy after 33 years' service in 1996.